Annual Campus Security Report

 The Clery Act also requires higher education institutions to give timely warnings of crimes which present a threat to the safety of students or employees, and to make public their campus security policies.
 It requires that crime data be collected, reported and disseminated to the campus community.
 The act is intended to provide students and their families with accurate, complete and timely information about safety on campus so they can make informed decisions.

 ResponseTVCC has a small campus security force.
 In an emergency, dialing 9-911 from campus phones, or 911 from your cell phone, connects to the Ontario police and fire departments.
-In other situations, dial (541) 212-9594 or (541) 212-9576 for the campus security manager.
+In other situations, dial (541) 212-9598 campus security personnel.
 Campus emergency and criminal incidents should be reported to the security manager as soon as possible.
 The security manager will notify the appropriate TVCC administrator.

-For More InformationPaper copies are available in the Office of Compliance located in the PAC building on the north end of campus, or by calling (541) 881-5825.
+For More InformationPaper copies are available in Student Services building on the north end of campus, or by calling (541) 881-5599.

 During new student orientation, safety procedures and crime awareness policies and procedures are discussed.
 Seminars on health and safety related subjects (e.g., prevention of drug and alcohol abuse) are frequently held on campus.